Tolga-Karahan/Tolga-Karahan/README.md

 ### Hi there I'm Tolga 👋.

-I've been working in the industry for four years in tasks such as ML modeling, putting ML models into production, backend/api development, implementation of database procedures, implementation of pipelines,  implementation of k8s configurations, Helm charts, and Ansible scripts, etc...
+I've been working in the industry for four and a half years in tasks such as ML modeling, putting ML models into production, backend/api development, implementation of database procedures, implementation of pipelines,  implementation of k8s configurations, Helm charts, and Ansible scripts, etc...